 Any tiling scheme used must be completely described as part of the Product Specification for a particular data product.
 This includes the dimensions, location and data density of tiles as well as a tile identification mechanism (tileID).

 Spatial Schema

-Each of the S100_IGDataTypes has a specific Spatial Schema that describes the structure of that data type.
-The four data types identified in the S100 Image Gridded and Coverage component are the:
+Each of the S100_IF_Coverage subclasses has a specific Spatial Schema that describes the structure of that data type.
+The data types identified in clause 8-6.3 are:

-S100_PointSet;

-S100_PointCoverage:
+S100_IF_PointCoverage:

-S100_TINCoverage; and
+S100_IF_TINCoverage; and